home-assistant/developers.home-assistant/blog/2022-10-19-new-precipitation-units.md

 ---
 author: epenet
 authorURL: https://github.com/epenet
-title: "Add new precipitation and precipitation intensity units"
+title: "Add new precipitation intensity units"
 ---

 As of Home Assistant Core 2022.11, the following constants are deprecated: